BaxoPlenty/quebec-rojo-setup/README.md

 -   `quebec/` - local copy of the Quebec source code
 -   `default.project.json` - Rojo place configuration

+## 📥 Installation

+1. Simply clone this repository
+2. Clone the Quebec submodule with this command: `git submodule update --init --recursive`
+3. Enjoy!

 ## ♻️ Updating Quebec

 > After every update of Quebec, we recommend committing the change with: `Update Quebec to vX.Y.Z` where `vX.Y.Z` is the version/tag or branch you updated to.